Day-long clean up aimed to clear trash from neighborhoods

 By Royal M. Hopper III, The Orange Leader

-"Grandmother left us some property on West Martin and this stuff was all over it," Kelly said pointing to third truck load of concrete blocks, tree slumps and assorted junk he had hauled to a trash off site at the Thomen Center Saturday.
+“Grandmother left us some property on West Martin and this stuff was all over it,” Kelly said pointing to the third truckload of concrete blocks, tree slumps and assorted junk he had hauled to trash off-site at the Thomen Center Saturday.